ipqa-research/vscode-fortran/README.md

-# Fortran VScode settings for debugging
+# Fortran VScode settings for working with `fpm` based projects.